PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Experiments

 \textbf{ICDM step-wise verification.} To further validate ICDM, we monitor SVE behavior across unrolling steps during training on LEVIR-CD.
 Feature maps at each stage are partitioned into $8{\times}8$ patches, and SVE is computed per patch grouped by ground-truth labels (changed and unchanged).

-To jointly show temporal and spatial evolution, Fig.~\ref{fig:sve_prior} reports step-wise SVE trajectories and Fig.~\ref{fig:sve_3d} reports the corresponding patch-grid maps across ICDM steps.
-We first check whether temporal margin growth is stable across steps and then verify whether the same tendency appears in spatial organization.
+Fig.~\ref{fig:sve_prior} reports step-wise SVE trajectories and Fig.~\ref{fig:sve_3d} reports the corresponding patch maps across ICDM steps.
+We check whether temporal margin growth is stable across steps and verify whether the same tendency appears in spatial organization.